 Birdhouse Tea Company began in a Japanese tea house in London’s Soho, back in 2001.

 After learning about the centuries-old tradition of the tea ceremony in after-school Japanese lessons, Rebecca English and her mum, Julie, visited a specialist tea house to sample the loose leaf green tea that Rebecca had heard such great things about.
 Those first curious sips soon became gulps of knowledge, as over the next few years both Rebecca and Julie nurtured their new-found love for loose leaf tea with research, tasting and of course, lots of delicious pots of tea.

-The Organic Pantry is a family run organic farm nestled between York and Leeds in Yorkshire, the Watsons have been farming here for 5 generations.
-The farm grows over 40 different varieties of fruits and vegetables using natural farming practices, all of this product can be delivered as well as organic groceries, dairy and meat by one of their friendly drivers.
-For getting in touch please have a look at the website:
+The Organic Pantry is a family run organic farm nestled just North of Leeds.
+The Watson’s have been farming here for 5 generations.
+The farm grows over 40 different varieties of fruits and vegetables using natural farming practices.
+They’re certified Organic, and specialise in brassicas with award winning purple sprouting broccoli each winter, as well as really tasty and varied salads.

 Organic North Wholesalers is a co-operative formed by a group of northern organic businesses in the early 1990s and remains member owned.
 Despite their relatively low profile, they have supplied millions of £s worth of organic vegetables to box schemes for many years.
-They are the longest established and largest organic fruit and vegetable wholesaler in Greater Manchester, the North West and beyond, supplying businesses in Lancashire, Yorkshire, Derbyshire, Cumbria and Scotland.
+They are the longest established and largest organic fruit and vegetable wholesaler in the North West.
 They are based at the Smithfield Wholesale Market in East Manchester, a hub connected by chilled overnight transport to all the horticultural areas of the UK.
-Their registered name is 'Organic 2000 Limited' but as their trading networks 'Organic North Wholesalers' describes their business much better.
+Their registered name is ‘Organic 2000 Limited’ but as their trading networks ‘Organic North Wholesalers’ describes their business much better.